Coding Fact Sheet for Primary Care Pediatricians

 The focus of the intervention is to improve the patient's health and well-being utilizing cognitive, behavioral, social, and/or psychophysiological procedures designed to ameliorate the specific hearing-related problems.

-Healthcare Common Procedural Coding System (HCPCS) Level II Procedure and Supply Codes
+Healthcare Common Procedural Coding System (HCPCS) Codes

 HCPCS Level II codes were developed to fill in the gaps in the CPT nomenclature.
 While they are reported in the same way as a CPT code, they consist of one alphabetic character (A-V) followed by four digits.
 In the past, insurance carriers did not uniformly recognize HCPCS Level II codes.
 However, with the advent of HIPAA, carrier software systems must now be able to recognize all HCPCS Level I (CPT®) and Level II codes.